-AT&T's 3G shutdown should occur in February 2022.
+AT&T's 3G shutdown will occur on February 22, 2022.
 After this occurs, the Electron U260, Electron E313, and E Series E310 will only connect to T-Mobile in the United States.

-T-Mobile will begin to reallocate 3G spectrum in March 2020 so there could be reduced coverage, and will eliminate all 3G coverage by October 1, 2021.
+T-Mobile began to reallocate 3G spectrum in March 2020 so there could be reduced coverage, and will eliminate all 3G coverage by July 1, 2022, leaving only 2G.

 The Boron 2G/3G only connects to T-Mobile in the United States already (it cannot connect to AT&T using the built-in MFF2 Particle SIM).